 These requirements may be different for students in the Chemical Physics program, Geophysics program, Applied Physics certificate, IQBio certificate, etc. If you have taken courses at the graduate level that may be equivalent to those listed, you may be able to get these courses waived by completing the Comps Course Waiver Request.

-Prior to the exam, the student is expected to print and complete the following forms, and bring the forms with him/her to the presentation and oral examination.
+Prior to the exam, the student is expected to print and complete the following forms, and bring them to the presentation and oral examination.

 Graduate students who have not taken Comps II by the end of their sixth enrolled regular semester are considered to have failed Comps II and may not remain in the program.
 A student who fails a first attempt in the semester before the deadline, or needs to retake any part of the exam, may continue through the following regular semester to allow time to complete the exam process.
 Retakes in the fall semester must be completed by September 30.

-For Comps III, each student should follow the guidelines below to choose a five-member thesis committee, although only three are required to attend the Comps III exam.
+For Comps III, each student should follow the guidelines below to choose a five-member thesis committee, although only three (including the research advisor and titular advisor (if applicable)) are required to attend the Comps III exam.
 Please note: all five committee members must sign the exam form.
 Students should meet with their entire committee at least once a year.
 Then, when the student is ready to defend, four of these members will serve on the defense committee along with an outside member.
 All committee members must be on the graduate faculty.
 However, a researcher does not need to be a faculty member to have a graduate faculty appointment.
 Please see the Graduate Program Assistant for a current list of graduate faculty members.

-A student must be registered as full time during the semester in which the Comps III exam will be taken.
+A student must be registered as full time during the semester in which the Comps III exam is taken.